forthtemple/rossumo-gazebo/README.md

 ```
 rosrun rossumo teleop_twist_keyboard.py
 ```
+and press the keys to move the sumo.

 # Installation rossumo
-To install the ROS wrapper for Ardrone SDK 3 follow instructions for install rossumo under 'rossumo' directory including building the ardrone SDK
+To install the ROS wrapper for Ardrone SDK 3 follow instructions for install rossumo under 'rossumo' directory including building the ardrone SDK.
+It is similar to https://github.com/arnaud-ramey/rossumo but has been modified to behave like the Gazebo sumo.